civiform/docs/docs/user-manual/civiform-admin-guide/manage-versions-for-programs-and-questions.md

 4. Modify the question information fields.
 5. Click **Update**.

-### View or revert to earlier versions

-You can easily view or restore earlier published versions.

-1. Sign in to CiviForm as a CiviForm Admin.
-2. Click **Versions**.
-3. Locate a previous version using the version ID or the Publish Time columns.\
-   You can also view the number of programs and questions added or edited since the last time it was published.
-4. (Optional) To revert to this version, click **Set live**.

 ### Rules for versioning

 The following rules apply when trying to understand versioning: